How to Get Into Medical School: The Complete Guide (2025)

 - Start (or deepen) meaningful activities.
 Stick with 1-2 clinical or service commitments you actually care about.
 Remember that depth > breadth here.

 - Begin MCAT prep.
-Ideally, you’ll take the exam in spring or early summer of junior year.
+Ideally, you’ll take the exam in spring or early summer of junior year if you plan to start med school right after you finish your undergraduate degree.
 Build a realistic 3-6 month study plan, then find an MCAT tutor to help you ace the test.

 Senior Year (or Gap Year)

 If you’re applying during your senior year, this is go-time.
-If you’re taking a gap year (which many applicants do), this is when you double down on your narrative and sharpen any weak spots.
+If you’re taking a gap year (which many applicants do; the average age of an M1 is 24!), this is when you double down on your narrative and sharpen any weak spots.

 What to focus on: